Premium Balkans in Depth

 Day 11

-SarajevoLeave Mostar and travel towards Sarajevo, but not without a stop at Konjic where you’ll discover one of the best-kept secrets in former Yugoslavia, Tito's nuclear bunker.
-The military bunker was built to protect Yugoslav President Josip Broz Tito and hundreds of his top military personnel and has only recently opened to the public.
-Go back in time on a guided tour of the bunker and learn about Yugoslav history and how life used to be in not-so-distant past.
-After touring the bunker, continue to Sarajevo and settle into your hotel before heading out to explore the city with an expert local guide.
-Tonight you may like to join your group for dinner at a local restaurant.
+SarajevoLeave Mostar this morning and make your way toward Sarajevo, stopping in Konjic along the way.
+Here, you’ll discover one of the best-kept secrets of former Yugoslavia – Tito's nuclear bunker.
+Built to protect Yugoslav President Josip Broz Tito and his top military personnel, this military bunker has only recently opened to the public.
+Step back in time on a guided tour of the bunker and learn about Yugoslav history and what life was like in not-so-distant past.
+After exploring the bunker, continue to Sarajevo and settle into your hotel.
+Then, head out to explore the city with an expert local guide.

 Meals: Breakfast -